-How To Write a Killer Medical School Personal Statement
+Writing A Medical School Personal Statement

-5300 characters.
-You have 5300 characters, including punctuation and white spaces, to show a medical school that you are more than the sum of your GPA and MCAT score in your personal statement.
+This means that your personal statement for Medical School word count will only be around 300-500 words.
+That’s it.
 Most personal statements will make or break your application.
 Admissions committees for medical schools give you one chance to show why you want to be a physician, and admittedly, this chance is probably one of the most stressful and anxiety-inducing parts of the medical school application process.
 It really feels like a game-winning shot at the buzzer from the moment you sit down to write it to the moment you hit submit on your application.
 But it doesn’t have to be that way…

 Understanding What the Medical School Personal Statement Means and Does

 In addition, it isn’t enough to simply state so, you are tasked with convincing someone who doesn’t know you.
-Take a minute to reflect on why you wish to be a physician, how you arrived at that decision, the path you took to get to where you are, and how can tell this story to a stranger.
+Take a minute to reflect on why you wish to be a physician, how you arrived at that decision, the path you took to get to where you are, and how you can tell this story to a stranger.

 Don’t worry about the 5300 characters, don’t worry about how it sounds.
 Just be honest and try to list or discuss key moments or experiences that brought you to where you are and have shaped your desire to become a physician.
 A stream of consciousness might seem counterintuitive, but it is the best way to allow your free-flowing thoughts to take over the page and start to take the shape of a compelling narrative.
 There will be room for plenty of editing down the road!

 How to Continue Your Medical School Personal Statement

 It is important to find these narrative events and try to frame them together.
 At some point in your life, you discovered medicine, then you questioned medicine; at some point a mentor guided you in your path to pursuing medicine, and at a final point, you realized that medicine is something you want to learn and practice for the rest of your life.

 This is what you need to convey to the admissions committee – that medicine is more than a split-second decision for you.
 Demonstrate your thought process as you made this decision, the life events or experiences that added depth to your character and your wish to pursue medicine, and your excitement at the opportunity to follow this career path.
 The narrative you paint of your personal statement is fundamentally important to answering the question of “why medicine?” – be genuine and illustrate the significant effort you have dedicated to your pursuits.

 How to Convince Your Reader

 You might be familiar with the phrase “show, don’t tell.”
 This is something to keep in mind for everything you wrote about in your medical school personal statement so far.
 If you wrote something like “I learned that X and Y is important from my experience with person Z…”, the only thing an admissions committee member will see is someone who doesn’t think that their work will speak for itself.

 Understand that what matters is your reaction and the things you learned from what you write about.
 An event is important because you deem it so and describe it so, and no one can take that away from you.
 Every premed loves helping others, and every premed enjoys science—what admissions committees care about is what you have to say about it and your personal spin on this story.

 Writing a Strong Ending for Your Medical School Personal Statement

 A good way to start is to restate a few important highlights of the things you wrote about, how they contributed to your narrative, and how those events should culminate with you becoming a physician.

-A wide variety of people is important because every person has their own unique perspective and will read parts of your personal statement differently.
+A wide variety of people is important because every person has their own unique perspective and will read parts of your medical school personal statement differently.
 In addition, try to have readers or editors who will not hold back.
 Ask for honesty in your reader’s feedback, for them to tell you when something you wrote is not good, even if you won’t like that.

-Arguably the most annoying part of this process will be cutting down your narrative to meet the 5300-character limit.
+Arguably the most annoying part of the medical school personal statement process will be cutting down your narrative to meet the 5300-character limit.
 Every time you try to edit your personal statement, you might find yourself thinking “there is no way to say this more concisely…” and every time, you can find a way to do exactly that!
 In fact, doing so will only make your work better.

 Writing a personal statement is a difficult task for everyone.
 It is one of the biggest hurdles of applying to medical school, but remember that it is also a free space for expression that can help you as an applicant as well – it verbalizes your ideas and beliefs about yourself, making them more concrete and evident to your reader.